tripphamm/trippkit/README.md

 #### Env

-Requires `GITHUB_TOKEN` and `NPM_TOKEN` env variables.
+The release process:

+1. Analyze commits to determine the next version number
+2. Write new version number to package.json
+3. Commit the version bump and tag that commit with the version
+4. Push that commit to GitHub
+5. Generate release notes based on the commit messages
+6. Publish the release notes on GitHub
+7. Publish the library on NPM

+In order for this to work, we need write-access to GitHub and NPM.
+Therefore, `GITHUB_TOKEN` and `NPM_TOKEN` env variables must be defined in order for the release to work.
 You can add a `.env` file at the root of your project (remember to .gitignore!) if you want to publish locally.
 The env vars must be defined in the CI environment if you want CI to release.

 ```
 // .env

+// don't forget to .gitignore this file!

 GITHUB_TOKEN = abcdefghijklmnopqrstuvwxyz
 NPM_TOKEN = abcdefghijklmnopqrstuvwxyz